sarahutton981/notes/README.md

 "Programmers often forget that they write code for people to read, and only incidentally for machines to execute." — Martin Fowler.

 And, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 This quote reminds us to focus first on getting the core functionality right before optimizing performance.
 Always balance between efficiency and readability/maintainability."

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to decreased efficiency and quality of work